Will call centre outsourcers in Australia still exist in the future?

 This will allow them to excel at what they are good at, while also reaping the efficiencies that only a specialist contact centre partner can deliver (including state-of-the-art infrastructure and technology design, people capability and scalability to drive efficiencies).

-What changes do you foresee for call centre outsourcers in Australia in the next 12 months?
+What changes do you foresee for local outsourcers in Australia in the next 12 months?

 Andrew Hume, Probe Group

 There will be a continuing demand for better – better quality, better outcomes and better commercial positions.